 This post provides a brief guide on how to organize and use images in the Astro AntfuStyle Theme.

-Supported Cases for Image Processing#
+Supported Cases for Image Optimization#

-Astro supports processing images during the build phase via the Image Service API ( is the sharpdefault service), allowing actions like converting to webp, compressing, adding attributes, inferring dimensions to prevent CLS, lazy loading, and async decoding.
+Astro supports optimizing images during the build phase via the Image Service API ( is the sharpdefault service), allowing actions like converting to webp, compressing, adding attributes, inferring dimensions to prevent CLS, lazy loading, and async decoding.
 However, this only applies in the following cases:

-- Images stored in
+- Local images stored in

 src/